acordeonl/todolist_backend/README.md

 # Todo list app backend

-This project contains a REST API built with Node.js and Express.
+This project contains a REST API built with Node.js and Express for the [todo list app](https://github.com/acordeonl/todolist_frontend).
 The API uses a postgresql database with sequelize.
 API contains basic CRUD operations for managing todo lists and user authentication with tokens (JWT).

 ## Run API with Docker
 Run `docker-compose up` at the root folder (Runs API on port 3000)